 To write a critique on a novel, start by summarizing the main points of the story.
 Analyze the character development, how the plot unfolds, and the author's writing techniques.
 Also, mention if the novel had an impact on you and why.
 Be specific and use examples from the text to support your points.

-First, focus on the plot.
-See if it's engaging and makes sense.
-Then look at the characters - are they well-developed and believable?
-Also, consider the writing style - is it clear and enjoyable?
+Well, you start by looking at the plot.
+Is it engaging, logical, and does it have a proper beginning, middle, and end?
+Then, check the characters - are they well-developed and believable?
+Also, consider the writing style - is it clear and enjoyable to read?

 First, look at the plot.
 Is it engaging, logical, and does it have a proper beginning, middle, and end?
 Then, check the characters.
 Are they well-developed and believable?
 Also, consider the writing style.
 Is it clear, vivid, and free of grammar mistakes?